MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 ## Allow web content on New Tab page
 >*Supported versions: Windows 10*

-This policy setting lets you configure what appears when a New Tab page is opened in Microsoft Edge.
-By default, this setting is disabled or not configured, which means you cannot customize their New Tab page.
-If enabled, you can customize their New Tab page.
+This policy setting lets you configure what appears when Microsoft Edge opens a new tab.
+By default, Microsoft Edge opens the New Tab page.

+If you enable this setting, Microsoft Edge opens a new tab with the New Tab page.

+If you disable this setting, Microsoft Edge opens a new tab with a blank page.
+If you use this setting, employees can't change it.

+If you don't configure this setting, employees can choose how new tabs appears.

 ## Always Enable book library